 From around 1945 barn owl numbers across the UK plummeted, with populations falling by almost 70% over 50-60 years.
 By the turn of the century, there were thought to be only 100-125 pairs in the county, mainly in north east Suffolk.
 It’s believed the dramatic decline of what was considered to be a common and well-distributed owl was caused by a combination of habitat loss and a shortage of viable nest sites.

 With the outbreak of war came the intensification of farming techniques.
-Changes to the management of field margins, watercourses, hedgerows, woodland edges and even roadside verges meant that rank grassland - the owls’ favoured hunting site for voles, mice and shrews – became fragmented.
+Changes to the management of field margins, watercourses, hedgerows, woodland edges and even roadside verges meant that rough and long grassland - the owls’ favoured hunting site for voles, mice and shrews – became fragmented.
 It is estimated that since 1939 a hefty 96% of Suffolk's unimproved grassland has been lost.

 A reduction in farmyard foraging by rodents due to improvements in the methods of handling grain and the lethal effects of organochlorine pesticides also took their toll.
-As food sources dwindled and hunting grounds shrunk, traditional nesting sites vanished as the number of hollow trees available were reduced by Dutch elm disease and other causes and barns were sealed up, replaced with modern structures or converted into dwellings.
+As food sources dwindled and hunting grounds shrunk, traditional nesting sites vanished as the number of hollow trees available were reduced by Dutch elm disease, ’tidying’ away dead trees, barns were sealed up, replaced with modern structures or converted into dwellings, and other causes.

 The construction of major new road networks also hit owls hard.
-Not only did new highways fragment habitat, but faster traffic left owls flying at hunting height unable to avoid collisions.
+Not only did new highways fragment habitat, but faster traffic left owls flying along the verges looking for voles at hunting height unable to avoid collisions.

 Barn owl is predominately sedentary and site faithful – the same pair will use the same location year after year.
 With soft unwater-proofed feathers, which quickly become saturated in the rain, barn owl need sheltered nest sites, and roost sites for the male, to breed successfully.
 As one of the UK’s driest counties, Suffolk is a natural stronghold.